 Of the various credit card fees you can potentially be charged, the annual fee is one of the most common and can also be one of the biggest.
-Choosing a credit card without an annual fee could potentially save you hundreds of dollars a year, and in some cases they come with other features such as a rewards program.
+Choosing a credit card without an annual fee could potentially save you hundreds of dollars a year, and in some cases these cards can still come with features such as a rewards program that you would usually associate with higher-fee cards.
+But generally speaking, the lower the fee, the fewer bells and whistles your card will come with.

 What is a no annual fee card?

-At the time of writing (22/1/2018), Canstar’s database reveals a wide range of fees on credit cards:
+At the time of writing, Canstar’s database reveals a wide range of credit card annual fees:

-- 37 credit cards charge an annual fee of less than $50
+- 26 credit cards charge an annual fee of between $1 and $50

-- 33 credit cards charge an annual fee more than $201
+- 32 credit cards charge an annual fee of more than $200

 The table below shows the minimum, maximum and average annual fees on rewards and non-rewards credit cards at the time of writing.
 You can see that rewards credit cards tend to have higher annual fees than non-rewards cards.